Awarua-/Can-I-Have-Your-Attention-COSC475-Research/README.md

 To quit the experiment, press Control-C when you have focus on the command prompt.
 This will kill both chrome windows and write out any remaining data to the log file.

 Log files can be found in the results folder.
 Note that every time the application is run it creates a new log file.
 This means that a participant will have multiple log files.
-However, at th

 ### Command line args
-The experiment accepts two command line arguments, the icon set and the condition (w or w/o stencil) The icon set can be one of three values, [training, set1, set2] For the second argument the program accepts any string.
+The experiment accepts two command line arguments, the icon set and the condition (w or w/o stencil)
+The icon set can be one of three values, [training, set1, set2]
+For the second argument the program accepts any string.

 A few examples are below: